 Swedish Bronze Age rock art (1700–500 BC) constitutes one of the world’s richest and bestpreserved prehistoric legacies.
 Over the years, the rock art has been used as evidence to verify ideas about Bronze Age ideology, religion, long distance connections, means of transportation, warfare, subsistence, landscapes, and socialorganization (Ling 2014).

 Despite the rich scholarship, very little attention has been paid to the rock art carvers themselves.
 Currently, thereis little knowledge about the kind of techniquesthat were used when the images were carved.

 Moreover, we do not know if the rock art is a result of an organized praxis carried out by an institution, or if they should be regarded as an outcome of a more individual expression.

 Consequently, we lack information that could help us to forward theories about the social roles of rock art carvers in Bronze Age society.

 However, recent advances in different research fields enable an in-depth investigation to identify the carvers and/or their institutions:

 With the support of these developments, it is now possible to advance questions about various carving techniques and engravings from different phases.
 These recent advances give us the potential to identify individual artists or groups of carvers from the Bronze Age.
 Thus, this project aims to digitize high-quality rock art documentation and to advance methodologies and bring to the fore new information about the dating of rock art, carving techniques, and knowledge about carvers.
-It is a highly collaborative project between Dep. of Historical studies/ SHFA (G.U), Vitlycke Museum (Västarvet), Centre for Digital Humanities (GU) and Dep. of Earth Sciences (GU).
+It is a highly collaborative project between Dep. of Historical studies/ SHFA (G.U), Vitlycke Museum (Västarvet), Gothenburg Research Infrastructure in Digital Humanities (GRIDH) (GU) and Dep. of Earth Sciences (GU).